FAQ about Voting from Abroad

 Can I vote in elections in the USA while living abroad?

 YES.
-American citizens can vote in federal elections (for members of Congress and for President).
+American citizens can vote in federal elections (for members of Congress, for President, and for Vice-President).

 I’ve lived abroad a long while – can I still vote?

 YES.
 You can continue to vote for federal offices no matter how long you have lived abroad.

 It is the voter registration and absentee ballot request form, a federal application form which all states must accept.
 It is no longer in the shape of a post card.
 In most cases it can be done online.